Midlife Career Change: How to Reinvent Yourself

 Ibarra's research is clear on this point: clarity comes from action, not reflection.
 Professionals who waited until they were "completely sure" about their new direction never made the move.
 Those who started with small experiments — even uncertain ones — built clarity through experience.

-2. Trying to plan the entire transition before starting#
+2. Trying to plan the entire transition before startingPermalink to “2.
+Trying to plan the entire transition before starting”

 Career reinvention is not a linear project.
 It is an iterative process of acting, learning, and adjusting.
 The most successful career changers Ibarra studied treated their transition as a series of experiments, not a single plan to execute.
 Start with the smallest possible step.